AndyObtiva/glimmer-dsl-libui/README.md

 }
 ```

-You can also use [data-binding](#data-binding) with content blocks to generate content dynamically based on changes in a model attribute.
-The only difference in syntax in this case would be to wrap the content with an explicit `content(*binding_args) { ... }` block that includes data-binding arguments for a model attribute.
+Content Data-Binding also allows you to use [data-binding](#data-binding) with content blocks to generate content dynamically based on changes in a model attribute.
+The only difference in syntax in this case would be to wrap the content with an explicit `content(*binding_args) { ... }` block (like `content(model, attribute) { somecontrols }` ) that includes data-binding arguments for a model attribute.

 Example: